swcarpentry/DEPRECATED-bc/novice/matlab/03-func.md

 The difference is very small.
-It's still possible that our function is wrong, but it seems unlikely enough that we should probable get back to doing our analysis.
+It's still possible that our function is wrong, but it seems unlikely enough that we should probably get back to doing our analysis.
 We have one more task first, though: we should write some [documentation](../../gloss.html#documentation) for our function to remind ourselves later what it's for and